Alex Padilla (racing driver): Career

-He began his professional career in the Barber Saab Pro Series in 1992 and finished fourth in the championship.
-He also drove in the 24 Hours of Daytona for Alex Job Racing and finished 18th overall and 5th in class in a Porsche 911.
-In 1993 he captured 3 wins on his way to third place in the Barber Saab Pro Series.
+Padilla began his professional career in the Barber Saab Pro Series in 1992 and finished fourth in the championship.
+He also drove in the 24 Hours of Daytona for Alex Job Racing and finished 18th overall and fifth in class in a Porsche 911.
+In 1993, he captured three wins on his way to third place in the Barber Saab Pro Series.
 1994 brought him to the Indy Lights series full-time (he had made his series debut in a one-off in 1992).
-Padilla won the pole in Vancouver and finished 7th in points.
-In 1995 Padilla could not secure a full-time ride after the first four races and competed in only 3 of the last 8 races but still managed to finish 11th in the championship.
-He returned to the series full-time in 1996 and 6th in points with a pair of runner-up finishes in the Detroit and Portland races.
-In 1998 he competed in the Latin American Indy Lights Panamericana series and finished 5th in points.
+Padilla won the pole in Vancouver and finished seventh in points.
+In 1995, Padilla could not secure a full-time ride after the first four races and competed in only three of the last eight races but still managed to finish 11th in the championship.
+He returned to the series full-time in 1996 and finished sixth in points with a pair of runner-up finishes in the Detroit and Portland races.
+In 1998, he competed in the Latin American Indy Lights Panamericana series and finished 5th in points.

 Personal life

-At one point of his life he lived in Sacramento, California.
+At one point of his life, Padilla lived in Sacramento, California.